 The chair focuses on basics and prerequisites of Urban Planning within an international context.
 Worldwide urbanization processes as well as the formation of new types of cities and settlements are the focus along with the interrelation between urbanization and other transformation processes.

-/ CHAIR OPEN SPACE DESIGN /
+/ CHAIR LANDSCAPE ARCHITECTURE /

 The chair’s task is to reflect and further develop, in research and teaching, the design of high-quality living environments for future urban societies.
 Against the background of spatial, climatic and demographic transformation processes of cities and regions the main emphasis lies in the design of open spaces – streets and squares, parks, greenbelts and public gardens - as well as in areas of landscape between residential areas.
 Another area of emphasis is the building-related open space.

-/ CHAIR BASIC PRINCIPLES OF CITY PLANNING AND SPATIAL PLANNING /
+/ CHAIR PLANNING THEORY AND PRACTICE /

 The chair is dedicated to the contents, concepts and methods of spatial planning on a municipal and regional scale.
 Knowledge on processes of urban development and its planning management is being provided.
 The thematic priorities are as follows: Fundamental knowledge about spatial development and structures, theories of urban and regional development, legal organisational, political framework conditions as well as concepts and instruments of urban and regional planning.

 Assigned to this chair is also the teaching subject ‘Planning in rural areas’ and it is involved in the teaching of the Master Program Planning and Participation.